goafabric/person-service/doc/examples/javers/javers.md

 # dependency
 implementation("org.javers:javers-spring-boot-starter-sql:7.6.3")

-# annotation on Repositories / disable existing one on entities
+# annotation on Repositories / also works for saveAndFlush on JPARepository
 @JaversSpringDataAuditable

-# annotation on saveAndFlush repository method
-@JaversAuditable

 # Authorprovider
 @Bean